Tympanoplasty In Children – Ear drum repair

 Dizzyness or persistent vomiting are uncommon after eardrum surgery.
 Please call our office if your child continues to vomit more than 24 hours after surgery or is having difficulty standing or walking.

 Your child should not go swimming or fly in an airplane until your doctor specifically tells you that is okay to do so.

-If a tympanoplasty was done, your child will not be able to hear normally in the operated ear until the packing behind the eardrum dissolves.
-This can take 2 to 3 months.
+If a tympanoplasty surgery was done, your child will not be able to hear normally in the operated ear until the packing behind the eardrum dissolves.
+Full tympanoplasty surgery recovery time can be 2 to 3 months.
 In fact, the hearing will probably be worse than it was before surgery until this packing dissolves.

 At the first postopertive visit, your doctor may gently clean the ear canal with a vacuum in order to inspect the reconstructed eardrum.
 You may be asked to use some antibiotic ear drops for a week or two to treat any postoperative inflammation.